Check back here regularly to find who we are supporting at pollysangels.co.uk.

 There are going to be lots of events held over the coming months to help raise funds, but we want to give him a start by using Justgiving.

 Niki's family got in touch with us to see if we could help raise funds.
-We are going to help by holding and supporting some fundraising events.
+We are going to help by promoting Niki's cause.

 Niki is 41 and lives in Chester with her 2 boys.
 She is also an amazing mum to two sons aged 14 and 12.
 She is currently being treated in Istanbul,Turkey for stage 4 cervical cancer which was not diagnosed by the NHS until they said it was too late to treat her.
 They have spent over £80k themselves as a family getting private treatment in Northumberland and Istanbul where the success rate of people receiving the all clear from stage 4 cancers is exceptionally high.